Euphrasiologist/phenotypic_plasticity_euphrasia/README.md

 The manuscript has been submitted and accepted to the American Journal of Botany.

-This repository contains the source code for all analyses and source code for figures in the main text.
+This repository contains the source code for all analyses and for figures in the main text.
+Included are the results of the statistical models in the "Output" folder.